Southern and Savory: The Best Things to Eat in Greenville, South Carolina

 Worth the Drive: Grits & Groceries

 Folks from Greenville have been making the trek to this charming out-of-the-way spot 30 miles from downtown for years just to get a taste of the amazingly simple, yet delicious, Southern food.
 You’ll never hear words like “refined” or “elevated” here.
 But you will hear lips smacking with approval for the homemade pimento cheese, ham balls, chicken salad, po’ boys and Saturday brunch dishes like fried cheese grits with tomato gravy and praline bacon.
-But if you happen to wander in one day when fried chicken is the special, then you have truly hit the culinary jackpot.
+If you happen to wander in one day when fried chicken is the special, then you have truly hit the culinary jackpot.
 It’s crispy, hot, delicious and exactly what you’d expect.
-Be sure to leave room for the amazing fried pies and homemade ice cream.
+Be sure to leave room for the amazing fried pies and homemade ice cream, and to bring cash: This homey spot doesn't take credit cards.

 Cocktail Bar: Vault & Vator